alfondehesa/Desktop_Auto_Setup/README.md

     "C:\Program Files\Audacity\Audacity.exe",
     "WhatsApp",
     A_ScriptDir "\Resources\App Shortcuts\WhatsApp - Shortcut.lnk" ; This takes you to the App Shortcuts folder
-    ]
+    )
     ```

-    - `delay_amount` in milliseconds, is the amount of milliseconds the script waits for a window to open before attempting to move it.
+    - `delay_amount_for_window_start` in milliseconds, is the amount of milliseconds the script waits for a window to open before attempting to move it.
 For software that takes a long time to open, such as a video game, you will want to make this value higher.
+    - `delay_amount_for_move` in milliseconds, is a delay for each subsequent move.
+Usually, it will be significantly lower than the previous delay.
+Setting this higher will increase reliability, with the trade-off of taking longer to set up your virtual desktop.
     - `verbose` is the level of verbose for the script.
 1 Will print information for each window found and a summary of all windows/processes recorded.
 0 Will only print the summary.

+#### Custom attribute mapping

-    - `attribute_mapping()` is a function defined at the bottom of the file that uses the UIA library to map certain attributes to some specified processes.
+- `attribute_mapping()` is a function defined at the bottom of the `RECORD_DESKTOP_CONFIGURATION.ahk` file that uses the UIA library to map certain attributes to some specified processes.
 For instance, by default, if a Windows explorer window is found, it will use UIA to record the path and pass it as an argument when starting the window.
-Similarly, if a chrome.exe instance if found, it will read the address bar and store the address to open chrome with it next time.
+Similarly, if a chrome.exe instance if found, it will read the address bar for all tabs and store the addresses to open chrome with them next time.

   - You can add an if statement to the function to add your own custom automatic attribute mapping.
 To do so, inside the project folder, in `\Resources\UIA-v2-main\Lib`, you will find `UIA.ahk`.
 Running this file will help you identify `ahk_id` numbers, `element names` and `element properties` for a specific element in a window.
   - If you hover your mouse over your desired element (like an address bar or a search bar, or even a button) it will show you information and different properties of that element.
   - Use the `UIA.ahk` window to figure out what property you are looking to extract (could be name, could be value, etc.).
   - You can get the UIA path to the element that you want (at the bottom left of the window).
   - Then, create a new if statement in the function, for whatever specific process you want (you can find out what process it is with `GET_WINDOW_INFORMATION.ahk` ([more info here](#get-window-information-to-set-up-custom-ignore-rules))).
   - Use the functions located in the previous `if` statements and the UIA path to extract the element you wanted.
   - Then, extract your desired property out of the element and return it.
   - That's it!
 Remember to save the script.

 ### Trigger the script